-When you inquire about booking my services, I will notify you of any events I have scheduled near your due date that cannot be changed (i.e. shooting a wedding, family vacation, etc.).
+When you inquire about booking my services, I will notify you of any events I have scheduled near your due date that cannot be changed (i.e. a conference, family vacation, etc.).
 Once I receive your deposit, I do not schedule anything that can't be postponed for the week before and the week after your due date, and am on-call 24/7 during that time.
 Of course, babies don't always cooperate with our scheduling, so even outside of that time period, I would do anything I could to attend your birth.

 When do we call you?